WICG/scroll-to-text-fragment/EXTENSIONS.md

 ## Introduction

 The existing [scroll-to-text-fragment
-spec](https://github.com/flackr/scroll-to-text-fragment.git) enables links to specific textual content within a page, however there are many kinds of non-textual content which may also be of interest.
+spec](https://wicg.github.io/scroll-to-text-fragment/) enables links to specific textual content within a page, however there are many kinds of non-textual content which may also be of interest.
 This document explores several use cases and proposes methods by which they may be addressed.

 ## Use cases

-There are several content types users may be trying to view When following a link to see some particular content.
+There are several content types users may be trying to view when following a link to see some particular content.
 Primarily, these are:

 * Text